What is occupational therapy?

 Getting Started

 Most insurances require a doctor’s order to cover OT.
-If you would like us to submit information to your doctor on your behalf, please complete this Google Form.
-You should also contact your insurance company to verify your coverage for OT.
+We can submit information to your doctor on your behalf:

-Our OTs are currently in-network with Health Partners, Cigna, Aetna, Medica, South Country Health Alliance & Ucare.
-We will update as other insurances are added (pending).
+Our OTs are currently in-network with Health Partners, Cigna, Aetna, Medica, South Country Health Alliance, Medical Assistance/MA & Ucare.
+And effective 8/1/24, United Healthcare (UHC, UMR, Surest) & BCBS.
+We are still pending Tricare.

-To contact an OT directly, please visit their bio page (above) for contact information.
+To contact an OT directly, please visit their bio page (above) for phone number or email address.